 - help in taking better choices/decisions

-Dear manager, if you let your staff know that asking questions is an obligation as well as a right – while being there to offer guidance – then indeed you have given them a great gift.
+Dear manager, if you let your staff know that asking questions is an obligation as well as a right, whilst being there to offer guidance, then indeed you have given them a great gift.
 They have permission to be curious and creative.
 They get to think and question in a way that helps them become strategic thinkers.
 They get to strive for deeper knowledge and more meaningful answers.
-They get to grow in mind, body and spirit.
-And you, dear Manager, get to help them make it happen…….and of course experience fewer errors and financial losses.
+They get to grow in mind, body, and spirit.
+And you, dear Manager, get to help them make it happen…….and of course less errors and financial losses.

 ABOUT THE AUTHOR